 \subsection{Overview of our Approach}

 The key insight of \ours is to turn spatio-temporal patterns in video data into purely 2D spatial patterns in images.
 Like their 3D counterparts, these 2D patterns may not be visible and recognizable by human.
-However, we hope they are characteristic of actions and identifiable by powerful neural network models.
+However, we expect they are characteristic of actions and thus identifiable by powerful neural network models.
 To that end, we make a sequence of input frame images from a video into a super image, as illustrated in Fig.~\ref{fig:overview}, and then apply an image classifier to predict the label of the video.
-Note that the action patterns embedded in a super image can be complex and may involve both local (i.e. \textit{spatial information} in a video frame) and global contexts (i.e. \textit{temporal dependencies} across frames).
-It is thus understandable that to make our approach effective, an image classifier with strong capabilities in capturing short-range and long-range spatial dependencies in a super image is desired.
+Note that the action patterns embedded in a super image can be complex and may involve both local (i.e., \textit{spatial information} in a video frame) and global contexts (i.e., \textit{temporal dependencies} across frames).
+It is thus understandable that effective learning can only be ensured by image classifiers with strong capabilities in modeling short-range and long-range spatial dependencies in super images.
 For this reason, we explore the recently developed vision transformers based on self-attention to validate our proposed idea.
-These methods naturally own the ability to model global image contexts and have demonstrated competitive performance on image classification as well as action recognition against the best-performed CNN-based approaches.

-Next we briefly describe Swin Transformer~\cite{Swin_Liu_2021tq}, an efficient and memory-friendly approach that we choose to implement our main idea in this work.
+These methods come naturally with the ability to model global image contexts and have demonstrated competitive performance against the best-performed CNN-based approaches on image classification as well as action recognition.
+Next we briefly describe Swin Transformer~\citep{Swin_Liu_2021tq}, an efficient approach that we choose to implement our main idea in this work.